scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 overview of recipes that one can follow to use the algorithms to perform benchmarking.

-The shadow approach to describing an algorithm presents the algorithm as a single entity (e.g. heft()), with an initialised workflow object passed as a function parameter.
-The typical structure of a shadow algorithm function is as
+The SHADOW approach to describing an algorithm presents the algorithm as a single entity (e.g. heft()), with an initialised workflow object passed as a function parameter.
+The typical structure of a SHADOW algorithm function is as
 follows:

 - The main algorithm - that is, the function to which a Workflow well be